TonyMarkham/opencode/clients/egui/README.md

 cargo make dev
 ```

+**Note**: On Windows, ensure the environment variables from the prerequisites are set in your current terminal session before running this command.

 This will:

 - Build the project
 - Copy the Whisper model to `target/debug/models/`
 - Run the application